apotheon/fossgit/README.md

     gitpath: /path/to/gitdir

-Once again, this allows you to run the command without arguments:
+Once again, this allows you to run the command without arguments, but in this case you should ensure the "project name" setting has been configured in your Fossil repository, because it will default to using that to find your local Git mirror.
+If you want to specify a different Git repository name, using the `gitrepo` setting in a `.fossgit` file within the checkout of your Fossil repository as described above might be a better option.

+You can check whether your project name has been configured by running this command from within an open checkout:

+    $ fossil info

+If the `project-name` line says `<unnamed>`, the project name is unconfigured.
+You can cofigure it yourself; open the web UI for the repository (e.g.  run `fossil serve` from within an open checkout and open `localhost:8080` in your browser), navigate to `Admin > Configuration`, fill in the Project Name field, and click the button to apply your changes.

-If you do both, the most-specific option (gitrepo) will be chosen as the target Git repository, which is probably a good idea if you have not configure the Fossil repository's project-name setting or if you want to default to updating a mirror with a different name than the Fossil project-name.
+If you do both, the most-specific option (gitrepo) will be chosen as the target Git repository, which is probably a good idea if, for a specific project, you have not configured the Fossil repository's project-name setting, or if you want to default to updating a mirror with a different name than the Fossil project-name.
 Specifying a repository path at the command line will cause `fossgit` to ignore both, and just use the command line argument as the target Git repository path.

 ## Dependencies